walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-WALLET.md

 The live workflow uses a read-only GitHub token, does not persist checkout credentials or write Gradle caches, and retains only sanitized reports for 14 days.
 Manual dispatch is also available once the workflow exists on the default branch.
-Its `cases` input can select a subset, such as `tc_vp_002` with its issuance prerequisites; an empty input runs all 21.
+Its `cases` input can select an unattended subset, such as `tc_vp_002` with its issuance prerequisite; an empty input runs all 15.
+An operator-required case is rejected before any tenant session starts.
 The checked-in workflow alone is not a successful hosted run.

 ## Local profile checks